A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Our Mechanism: -UCB

-We are now ready to state our main result on the incurred regret. \begin{theorem} If the $\Delta$-UCB mechanism is executed for a total time horizon of $T$ rounds, it achieves an expected $\Delta$-regret of $O(\log T)$. \end{theorem} \begin{proof} The main idea in the proof is to compute the $\Delta$-regret conditional on two events - $G$ and $G^c$ and then to find a bound for these two conditional expectations.
+\begin{theorem} If the $\Delta$-UCB mechanism is executed for a total time horizon of $T$ rounds, it achieves an expected $\Delta$-regret of $O(\log T)$. \end{theorem} \begin{proof} The main idea in the proof is to compute the $\Delta$-regret conditional on two events - $G$ and $G^c$ and then to find a bound for these two conditional expectations.

 The last step comes from the fact that Conditions 1 and 2 in the proof of \Cref{theorem:pull_best_arm} are eliminated as we are given that the event $G$ has occurred.
-After exploration rounds, $N_{i,t}\geq 8K v_{max}^2 \log T/\Delta^2$.
+After exploration rounds, $N_{i,t}\geq 8K \theta_{max}^2 \log T/\Delta^2$.
 From \Cref{theorem:pull_best_arm}, no $\Delta$-regret occurs during exploitation since $G$ is true.
 Therefore the regret is only incurred during the exploration rounds.

 We now compute $\mathbb{E}\left[ \Delta\text{-regret} |G^c \right]$.